wf-rubai/CSE299_project/readme.md

 ---

 ### ECP32 Cam setup
-* Need to use local ip on:
+* Need to use local ip of the server in the ino file:
    - **ws_server_host:** `server_ip`
    - **port:** `8000`

 ### Websocket server run
-* Check your server ip
+* Check your server ip:
    - For windows and linux: `ipconfig`
    - For Mac: `ifconfig`